Now taking consultations for surgery in 2026

 A breast lift can provide lasting results, but the effects will naturally diminish over time due to ageing, weight fluctuations, and pregnancy.
 However, following a healthy lifestyle can help maintain the results for a longer period.

-7. Can a breast lift restore volume as well as lift sagging?
+7. Can a breast lift restore volume as well as lift?

 8. Which are worse, the breast lift or breast augmentation scars?